 Such an environment as described above is an ecosystem and, specifically in the context of SOA-based systems, is a SOA ecosystem.
 This concept of an ecosystem perspective of SOA is elaborated further in Section 1.2.

-This SOA-RAF shows how Service Oriented Architecture fits into the life of users and stakeholders, how SOA-based systems may be realized effectively, and what is involved in owning and managing them.
+This SOA-RAF shows how Service Oriented Architecture fits into the life of participants and stakeholders, how SOA-based systems may be realized effectively, and what is involved in owning and managing them.
 This serves two purposes: to ensure that SOA-based systems take account of the specific constraints of a SOA ecosystem, and to allow the audience to focus on the high-level issues without becoming over-burdened with details of a particular implementation technology.

 Relationship to the OASIS Reference Model for SOA